 Normal micturition occurs in response to afferent signals from the LUT (Birder and Andersson, 2013; de Groat and Yoshimura, 2006, 2015; Fowler et al, 2008).
 Bladder filling and voiding are both controlled by neural circuits in the brain, spinal cord, and peripheral ganglia.
 These circuits coordinate the activity of the smooth muscle in the detrusor and urethra with that of the striated muscles in the urethral sphincter and pelvic floor.
 Suprapontine influences are believed to act as on/off switches to shift the LUT between the two modes of operation: storage and elimination.
 In adults, urine storage and voiding are under voluntary control and depend on learned behavior.
 In infants, however, these switching mechanisms function in a reflex manner to produce involuntary voiding.
 In adults, injuries or diseases of the central nervous system (CNS) can disrupt the voluntary control of micturition and cause the reemergence of reflex micturition, resulting in OAB and detrusor overactivity (DO).
 Because of the complexity of the CNS control of the LUT, OAB and DO can occur as a result of a variety of neurological disorders as well as changes in the peripheral innervation and smooth and skeletal muscle components (Andersson and Arner, 2004; Andersson and Wein, 2004).

 Filling of the bladder and voiding involve a complex pattern of afferent and efferent signaling in parasympathetic (pelvic nerves), sympathetic (hypogastric nerves), and somatic (pudendal nerves) pathways.
-These pathways constitute reflexes, which either keep the bladder in ...
+These pathways constitute reflexes, which either keep the ...